-The obligation or possibility of rectification may thus arise in connection with a decision by the Receiving Section, the Legal Division or an examining division.
-In opposition proceedings, it only arises in the special case that all the notices of opposition have been withdrawn and the proprietor of the patent files an appeal.
+The obligation or possibility of rectification may thus arise in connection with a decision by the Receiving Section, the Legal Division, or an examining division or exceptionally an opposition division if all oppositions were withdrawn and the proprietor has filed an appeal.

 After receipt of the statement of grounds, only three months are available for rectification of the decision by the department of the first instance.
 That department must therefore consider the appeal with the highest priority and start the examination on admissibility immediately, and if the appeal is considered admissible in the form in which it has been filed, the competent department will start its examination on allowability immediately.

 The department concerned will rectify its decision if convinced in the light of the grounds of appeal that the appeal is admissible and well founded.
 This could arise, for example, because: